Minnesota

 If you do not have these IDs, leave this section blank.

-• Military members serving outside their home precinct and citizens living abroad temporarily or indefinitely can apply to have an absentee ballot sent to them wherever they are in the world.
+Military members serving outside their home precinct, plus spouses and dependents of such military members, and citizens living abroad temporarily or indefinitely can apply to have an absentee ballot sent to them wherever they are in the world.

 Registering and Requesting an Absentee Ballot